lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

    .. group-tab:: Standalone w/Display and Keyboard/Mouse

-      In this configuration, the board works more like a PC, totally free from any connection to a PC as shown in :ref:`desktop-config-figure`.
+      In this configuration, the board works more like a PC, totally free from any connection to a PC as shown in the figure below.
 It allows you to create your code to make the board do whatever you need it to do.
 It will however require certain common PC accessories.
 These accessories and instructions are described in the following section.

       .. figure:: media/ch03/desktop-configuration.*
          :width: 740px